Full-Text Search

 # Leveraging Natural Language Queries

 MyScale employs the Tantivy library for full-text search (FTS) indexing, enabling support for complex natural language queries.
-For further information, refer to the official documentation (opens new window).
+For further information, refer to Tantivy's documentation (opens new window).

 Here is an example of a multi-condition combination query using AND and OR.
 We want to search for Anthropological topics related to New York City, Africa, or Paris.
 The SQL query would be: